Fried shrimp: Coconut shrimp

-Crunchy varieties of coconut shrimp dishes are prepared with peeled shrimps dipped in batter, coated with grated coconut, and deep-fried.
+Crunchy varieties of coconut shrimp dishes are prepared with peeled shrimp dipped in batter, coated with grated coconut, and deep-fried.

 Internationally

 Japan

 There are two popular deep-fried prawn dishes in Japan, ebi tempura and ebi furai.
 The difference is that tempura is battered, never breaded, while breaded deep-fries are called furais.
 Prawn cookings in Japan typically employ a straightening technique, by making several incisions on its belly side, then bend the prawn backwards to form straight prawns which they consider more appealing.